xvk-64/2024-secure-programming-protocol/readme.md

 The intention behind the addition of the counter is as a way to defend against replay attacks.
 A replay attack is a when a copy is taken of a message you receive, and is then resent to you later.
 For example, Alice sends Bob a message saying "meet me at the park at 2pm" and a malicious attacker takes a copy of that message.
 A few weeks later the malicious attacker resends Bob the message.
 Bob goes to the park and finds the malicious attacker there instead of Alice.

 ## File transfers
 File transfers are performed over an HTTP[S] API.
-The HTTP[s] server end point needs to be hosted at the same address as the WebsSocket server, but it cab optionally use different port.
+The HTTP[s] server end point needs to be hosted at the same address as the WebsSocket server, but it can optionally use different port.

 ### Upload file
 Upload a file in the same format as an HTTP form.
 ```